fbpx

 How Do You Choose A Dining Room Chandelier?

-There is no limit to the number of designs and styles available for your dining area: eclectic or contemporary, farmhouse or coastal.
-Believe it or not, these styles have an almost endless array of options so it's worth it to think a little creatively!
+Believe it or not, these styles have an endless array of options, so it’s worth thinking a little creatively!

 Types Of Chandeliers

-Linear chandeliers are fixtures often found in open-concept living spaces.
-Several lights are typically arranged on a single rod, a rectangle or oval frame, or sometimes a uniquely sculptured design.
-They can offer a broad swath of light, which is also helpful in open-concept layouts.
+Linear chandeliers, often found in open-concept spaces, feature multiple lights arranged on a single rod, rectangular or oval frame, or a unique design.

-A drum chandelier has its structure of lights encased in a large, sometimes fabric-covered, plastic shade that resembles a drum.
-Because they are often quite large, many designers use 2-3 smaller versions as pendants hanging over a table or large kitchen center island.
+Because they are often quite large, many designers use 2-3 smaller versions as pendants hanging over a table or a large kitchen center island.

 Does The Shape Of A Table Have To Match The Chandelier’s Shape?